-You might be wondering why the
+You might be wondering why

 Bitcode is by far the largest size contributor.
 As bitcode is unoptimized code in a generic format, it takes up a lot of space.
-Since Bitcode is not architecture independent, slices are emitted for both armv7 and arm64.
-These slices are very large, more than 50MB per slice, so support for bitcode alone is about 100 MB.
+Since bitcode is not architecture independent, slices are emitted for both ARMv7 and 64-bit ARM (ARM64).
+These slices are very large, coming in at more than 50 MB per slice, so support for bitcode alone is about 100 MB.

-Apple also actively works on reducing app binary size, and added App Thinning in iOS 9.
-This creates optimized versions of your app and the user only downloads the architecture that is required for the current device.
+Apple also actively works on reducing app binary size and added app thinning in iOS 9.
+This creates optimized versions of your app, and the user only downloads the architecture that is required for the current device.
 This also strips away bitcode, resulting in a total SDK footprint of about 20–30 MB.

 PSPDFKit.bundle folder.
 This adds about 1 MB to your application.
 Images are highly optimized to take up as little space as possible.
 You could remove images that are not needed, but there is a risk you might delete too much — this probably isn’t worthwhile for the small size reduction you might achieve.

 We also ship the

 BCSymbolMaps as part of our distribution.
-These folders are optional but help on crash symbolication.
-This is solely intended for your company and Apple or a 3rd-party crash reporting framework such as HockeyApp or Crashlytics.
-These files are quite big and if you follow our integration guide, they will not be part of your application.
-If you do Enterprise installs, you don’t have App Store thinning/stripping logic that would strip out the Bitcode parts — in that case manually deleting the
+These folders are optional, but they help with crash symbolication.
+They are solely intended for your company and Apple or a third-party crash reporting framework such as Crashlytics.
+These files are quite big, and if you follow our integration guide, they will not be part of your application.
+If you do Enterprise installs, you don’t have the App Store thinning/stripping logic that would strip out the bitcode parts — in that case, manually deleting

-Since iOS 7, Apple has been using delta updates on the App Store so updates don’t download files in the application bundle that have not changed.
-With PSPDFKit 5 for iOS we switched to a dynamic framework, which means our framework will not be downloaded again if your app update does not update PSPDFKit itself.
+Since iOS 7, Apple has been using delta updates on the App Store so that updates don’t download files in the application bundle that have not changed.
+With PSPDFKit 5 for iOS, we switched to a dynamic framework, which means our framework will not be downloaded again if your app update does not update PSPDFKit itself.

-Apple has a Q&A article with various ways to reduce the size of your application.
+Apple has a Q&A article about the various ways to reduce the size of your application.
 Most noticeable is the

-We recommend archiving your app then inspecting the final .ipa.
-Sometimes files end up in the application that should not be there, and a simple check can find files that are being accidentally copied for release.
+.ipa file.
+Sometimes files that should not be in the application end up there, and a simple check can find files that have accidentally been copied for release.

-You can view the .ipa contents sorted by compressed size using
+.ipa file contents sorted by compressed size using the following:

-GitHub has a hard limit of 100 MB per file - which prevents the framework from being checked in.
+GitHub has a hard limit of 100 MB per file, which prevents the framework from being checked in.
 We offer a few different solutions if you’re running into this issue.